 "In search of one's own destiny"

 The Wayward Sailor is in excellent condition and is very safe and comfortable with all the necessary safety equipment and more.
 Capt.
-Phil is very safety conscious and has a spotless record in the last 40 years of boating experience.
+Phil is very safety conscious and has a spotless record in the last 30 plus years of boating experience.

 She sails beautifully and provides a leisurely sail or an exciting sailing adventure for the first-time boater or experienced sailor.

 The spacious cockpit has lots of room to stretch out and relax.
 The bow of the sailboat provides romantic "alone" time for viewing the sunset or for a private family adventure.

 The sails complement her gleaming white hull with a classic look.